|Nutrition Facts (per serving)|

-Although this drink is called a "limonada frozen" in Spanglish, it is actually a frozen limeade drink.
+Although this lime drink is called a "limonada frozen" (limeade frozen) in Spanglish, it is actually a frozen limeade drink.
 Regardless of which name you use, the drink is very tart and refreshing.

-This frosty delicious as is, but the addition of some passion fruit pulp or passion fruit juice is delicious mixed into this drink.
+This frosty delicious as is, but the addition of some passion fruit pulp or passion fruit juice is so good mixed into this drink.
 An excellent alcoholic version of the limonada frozen is the frozen pisco sour, which is made with Peruvian pisco brandy.

 In some parts of Latin America, limes are grouped into the category of tart citrus fruits known as limones (lee-mone-ayes), since lemons are not widely available.
 South American limes are smaller, juicier and more tart than the larger Persian limes that are often sold in the United States.
 If you can't find South American limes in particular, look for small limes with thinner skins (often imported from Mexico) or key limes for making this recipe.
 It will make a difference.

 1 cup granulated sugar

 6 cups crushed ice

 Remove from heat and cool.
 Then mix the sugar water, lime juice, and ice in a blender, and blend until well mixed and slushy.